As a 501(c)(3) not-for-profit corporation, The Red & Black Publishing Company, Inc. is governed by the following volunteer board of directors:

 Tom Lee worked at the Red & Black from 1979 to 1981, serving as news editor, editorial page editor, and entertainment editor, as well as writing more than 200 bylined stories.
 After the R&B, he spent 11 years as a newspaper and television reporter in Knoxville and Nashville, Tennessee, winning numerous awards, including two Emmys.
 Now an attorney, Tom is the managing partner of the Nashville office of Frost Brown Todd LLC, where he is a principal in the firm’s government relations practice.

-Named publisher of The Red & Black in August 2016, Burns has more than two decades experience in journalism and media management.
+Now executive director of The Red & Black, Burns originally joined The Red & Black as editorial adviser in 2015 following more than two decades experience in journalism and media management.
 She is the former editor in chief of Atlanta magazine and previously served as director of digital strategy for Emmis Publishing.
 The author of three history books, she teaches part-time at the University of Georgia and previously taught at Emory University.

 Mark E. Johnson